Tag Archives: digestion

 D-Ribose: Please note that if you have a corn allergy, the majority of D-Ribose on the market is sourced from corn.
 There are alternatives but they are more expensive and more difficult, but not impossible, to find.

 Monkfruit Extract – Powder: I’ve look far and wide for a good, keto-friendly sweetener.
 I have a few different ones depending on what I’m using it for.
 For shakes and my nighttime herbal tea, my pick is NuNaturals Pure Monk Fruit Sweetener.
 It has no fillers; just powdered Monk Fruit extract.
-Best place I’ve found to buy it is Vitacost.com; though it is starting to pop up in stores as well.
+Best place I’ve found to buy it is Vitacost.com, and I purchase it in bulk any time they run a sale that applies to this product; though it is starting to pop up in stores as well.

-Peanut Butter: Again, you are looking for few ingredients and simple, clean ingredients.
-I’ve tried all the major brands and my favorite is Peter Pan Naturals, Creamy.
+Peanut Butter: As with everything, you are looking for few ingredients and simple, clean ingredients.

 Peanut Butter Powder: Some people prefer to use powder.
-It is easier to scoop than peanut butter… but you miss out on licking the spoon.
+It is easier to scoop than peanut butter.
+And even though you are missing out on licking the spoon, you are also avoiding the oily mess, excess sugars, and other added ingredients.
 Just make sure to read the ingredients.
 Look for brands that contain as few ingredients as possible.
 Several brands contain corn syrup solids.
 I personally don’t see much benefit to the powder.
 I don’t prefer the flavor and you might get one less carb but also less fat… Don’t be afraid of the fat.

 Vanilla Extract: I admit it, I’m a vanilla snob.
 After trying all the major brands available in grocery stores, and after Costco changed their suppler to a not so great one, I went international… literally.
 On a cruise to Mexico, I ran across the best vanilla I’ve ever had (and Mexico had a lot of different brands to choose from).
 But my hands-down favorite is Los Cinco Soles.
 And I buy it in bulk because I use it for so many different recipes.
 If you happen to be in Cozumel, I highly recommend buying 4 or 5 large bottles.
 They were running $18 per liter, which is pretty darn cheap for a really good vanilla.
 Otherwise you can order it online.
 Definitely not as cheap, BUT still the cheapest vanilla around at approx $35 for a liter (that includes shipping).
 The smell is amazing and the taste is extraordinary.